 Hudson Valley Seed educates children in school gardens, empowering students through curriculum-integrated lessons focused on healthy eating, food literacy, outdoor learning, and academic success.

-We reach more than 4,000 kindergarten through 5th grade students in schools each year, and engage thousands more parents, teachers, and neighbors through our community programs.
+We reach more than 4,000 kindergarten through 5th grade students in schools each year through all the programs described below, and engage thousands more parents, teachers, and neighbors through our community programs.

 Hudson Valley Seed educators integrate nutrition education and experiential learning into public school classrooms by bringing out over sixty classes each week to school gardens throughout the year to read and write, learn math and science, taste new vegetables, and learn about health and wellness.

 We work with school cafeteria managers to feature vegetables of the month in school meals three times throughout the month; learn about and taste the vegetable in classroom visits; highlight the vegetable with posters, fun facts, and recipes sent home to families; and measure student’s reactions to each vegetable in monthly taste-tests.

 teach in after-school garden education programs

 lead summer camp garden lessons